Schuylkill River: Transportation

 Rail freight still uses many of the same valley rights-of-way that the 19th-century railroads used.
 Passenger and commuter rail service is more limited.
-Today, the old rail bed rights-of-way along the river between Philadelphia and Norristown contain SEPTA's Manayunk/Norristown Line (former Reading Railroad right-of-way) and the Schuylkill River Trail (former Pennsylvania Railroad right-of-way).
+In the 21st century, the old rail bed rights-of-way along the river between Philadelphia and Norristown contain SEPTA's Manayunk/Norristown Line, formerly Reading Railroad and the Schuylkill River Trail.

 There are efforts to extend both rail and trail farther upriver than they currently reach.
 The Schuylkill River Trail continues upriver from Norristown to Mont Clare, and designers plan to connect it to sections above Pottstown.
 SEPTA Regional Rail service currently does not go farther upriver than Norristown.
-Visions of resuming commuter rail service farther up the Schuylkill valley ("Schuylkill Valley Metro") have yet to become reality.

-The Schuylkill Expressway (Interstate 76) and the U.S. Route 422 follow the course of the river from Philadelphia to Valley Forge to Reading.
+The Schuylkill Expressway (Interstate 76) and U.S. Route 422 follow the course of the river from Philadelphia to Valley Forge to Reading.
 Above Reading, Pennsylvania Route 61 continues along the main river valley to Schuylkill Haven, then follows the east branch to Pottsville.
 U.S. Route 209 continues along the east branch of the river to its head in Tuscarora.
-In Philadelphia, Kelly Drive (formerly East River Drive), and Martin Luther King, Jr. Drive (formerly West River Drive) flank the river.
+In Philadelphia, Kelly Drive, formerly East River Drive, and Martin Luther King Jr. Drive, formerly West River Drive, flank the river.

 Recreation

-The Schuylkill River is very popular with rowing, dragon boat, and outrigger paddling enthusiasts.
+The Schuylkill River is popular with rowing, dragon boat, and outrigger paddling enthusiasts.
 The Schuylkill Navy was established on the riverside adjacent to the city of Philadelphia to promote amateur rowing in 1858.
 The Dad Vail Regatta, an annual rowing competition, is held on the river near Boathouse Row, as is the annual BAYADA Home Health Care Regatta, featuring disabled rowers from all over the continent, and in autumn the annual Head of the Schuylkill Regatta takes place in Philadelphia.
 Also, the Stotesbury Cup Regatta, the biggest high school regatta in the world, takes place there.
 The Chinese sport of dragon boat racing was introduced to the United States on the Schuylkill in 1983, and two major dragon boat regattas are held there in June and October of each year.

+The section between Flat Rock Dam and the Philadelphia Canoe Club is used by whitewater canoeing and kayaking enthusiasts.
 Water skiing, swimming and other aquatic sports are also common outside of Philadelphia city limits.

 The Schuylkill River Trail, which generally follows the river bank, is a multi-use trail for walking, running, bicycling, rollerblading, and other outdoor activities.
 The trail presently runs from Philadelphia, through Manayunk to the village of Mont Clare, the latter of which are the locations of the last two remaining watered stretches of the Schuylkill Canal.
 There is also a section of trail starting at Pottstown and running upriver toward Reading.
-Plans are under way to complete the trail from the Delaware River to Reading.
+Plans are underway to complete the trail from the Delaware River to Reading.